gillianassi/Portfolio/src/markdown/Research/KeccakSponge.md

         <div class="w-full">
             <h1 class="title">Description</h1>
             <p>
                 This thesis analyses the necessary approaches to achieve secure communication between low-power wireless devices.
 It also looks into the possibility of using a cryptographic sponge function, called Keccak, as the main hashing algorithm.
-The advantages and disadvantages of Keccak based protocols are examined together with their flexibility and efficiency.
-Results showed the clear advantages of Keccak-based protocols and point out the possible improvements by using duplex constructions.
+The advantages and disadvantages of Keccak-based protocols are examined together with their flexibility and efficiency.
+Results showed the clear advantages of Keccak-based protocols and pointed out the possible improvements by using duplex constructions.
             </p>
         </div>
         <div class="justify-center">